MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-pc-holographic-remoting-01.md

 ## Configuring the clipping objects to enable clipping feature

-In this section, you will add MarsCuriosityRover object's child objects renderer into an individual clipping object to demonstrate the clipping of MarsCuriosityRover.
+In this section, you will add MarsCuriosityRover object's child objects renderer into an individual clipping object to demonstrate the clipping of MarsCuriosityRover model.

 In the Hierarchy window, expand the **ClippingObjects** object to expose the three different clipping objects that you will be using in this project.